 - How is this medicine expected to work?

-Human papilloma virus type 16 E6/E7 synthetic long peptides is a vaccine.
-A vaccine is a compound that resembles part of a disease-inducing foreign organism, such as a virus or a bacteria, designed to “teach” the body’s natural defence system (the immune system) to recognise, in this case, human papilloma virus type 16.
-E6 and E7 are two proteins molecules that are found in cells infected by the virus.
+Human-papilloma-virus-type-16 E6 / E7 synthetic long peptides is a vaccine.
+A vaccine is a compound that resembles part of a disease-inducing foreign organism, such as a virus or a bacteria, designed to 'teach' the body’s natural defence system (the immune system) to recognise, in this case, human papilloma virus type 16.
+E6 and E7 are two protein molecules that are found in cells infected by the virus.
 According to the sponsor, vaccination with this medicinal product will help induce the immune system to naturally destroy neoplastic epithelial cells in the vulva.

 - What is the stage of development of this medicine?